Amy Irving BACP Accredited Counsellor

-All school contracts are assessed on an individual school basis.
-Schools are advised to get in touch to discuss specific requirements.
+All schools and businesses looking to purchase therapeutic or training services are assessed on an individual basis.
+Please get in touch to discuss specific requirements.

 I am a registered and accredited member of the British Association for Counselling & Psychotherapy and work in accordance with their Ethical Framework for Good Practice.
 I ensure ongoing professional development by attending courses and workshops and receive regular and ongoing clinical supervision.

 I hold a current Enhanced Disclosure and Baring Service Certificate (DBS), formerly known as a CRB certificate, and private indemnity insurance.

 Maps & Directions

 |Face to face counselling:||Yes|